 Radiography Program faculty and staff look forward to helping students interested in this exciting and rewarding field to become the best!

-The mission of the Radiography Program at Wake Technical Community College is to provide the healthcare community with competent and professional radiographers, a skilled health care professional who uses radiation to produce images of the human body.
+The mission of the Wake Tech Radiography Program is to provide the healthcare community with competent and professional entry-level radiographers, a skilled health care professional who uses radiation to produce images of the human body.